John Ducker: Federal Labor involvement

 According to historian C. J. Coventry, Ducker was a "prolific informer" for the United States of American throughout the 1970s, providing inside-information about the Labor Party and the ACTU.
 During this time Ducker secretly helped the United States resolve industrial disputes.
 For example, when Frank Sinatra insulted women journalists, causing a nationwide boycott of the singer, Ducker worked with the Ambassador and ACTU President Bob Hawke to bring about a quick resolution.

+After politics

 He had a long association with Mater Maria Catholic College.

 In 1979, Ducker's health declined and he resigned all his official positions, but Wran appointed him chairman of the New South Wales Public Service Board.
 He remained a powerful influence behind the scenes, supporting younger Labor leaders such as Graham Richardson, Bob Carr and Paul Keating.
 He was made an Officer of the Order of Australia in 1979, and the Catholic Church awarded him a Papal knighthood.
 He was also appointed to several company boards, including Qantas and the poker machine giant Aristocrat Leisure Industries.

-Community

-Ducker was appointed (1988–2000) as both the NSW chair of the Duke of Edinburgh's International Award – Australia and a national board director.
+Ducker was appointed as the NSW chair of the Duke of Edinburgh's Award – Australia and a national board director (1998-2000).

+Personal life

+Outside of his career, Duke enjoyed gardening, reading and music.

+Ducker married Valerie Elizabeth Smith in 1963, and they had two sons and one daughter.
+Ducker died at the age of 73 on 25 February 2005.
+Valerie Ducker died in 2022.